MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/e-mail-settings-reporting-services-native-mode-configuration-manager.md

 ### Configure a remote SMTP service for the report server

 > [!NOTE]
-> It is recommended that you configure the mail server through the Report Server Configuration Manager.
+> It's recommended that you configure the mail server through the Report Server Configuration Manager.

 1. Verify that the Report Server Windows service has **Send As** permissions on the SMTP server.